In October 1961, Ray Bourbon was booked for ten weeks at Tony’s Talk of the Town, a nightclub in Chicago.

 Here’s a brief excerpt from the album with Ray tossing off one-liners and showing off his remarkable vocal range.
 It is copyrighted by D.W.
 Summers, Paradise Records, San Anselmo, CA; the excerpt is presented for research purposes under Fair Use provisions of copyright law.

-I never heard back from Summers and have had trouble tracking him down.
 As I am restoring and remastering all of Ray’s released 78s and lps, I hope this interesting historical artifact can finally see the light of day after all these years with an official release from D.W.